The-Poolz/RegistrationContract/README.md

 ### Setting a new fee amount for registering pool

-You should use the SetFeeAmount() function to set a new creation registration pool fee.
+<pre><b>ATTENTION!
+You can set a new fee amount only if it is not equal to previous.</b></pre>

+If you want to set a new fee amount for registering a new poo, you should use a SetFeeAmout() function.

 ```solidity
     // to set a new fee price